Saad-Rahman-Warsi/ocbustracker-backend/README.md

 1. run mvn package for all microservices
 2. IMPORTANT - You should replace image names with your own image names in dockrun.sh and then run the file.
-3. In docker foler select the file a correct the image names
+3. In docker folder select the file and correct the image names
 4. Run the compose